opencast/wowza-stream-security/README.md

 ![new application dialog](/img/add_application2.png)

-Within the setup details of the application it is recommended to deactivate all unsupported "Playback Types" and onyl activate MPEG-DASH, Apple HLS and Adobe RTMP.
+Within the setup details of the application it is recommended to deactivate all unsupported "Playback Types" and only activate MPEG-DASH, Apple HLS and Adobe RTMP.
 You also need to set the content directory to the `org.opencastproject.streaming.directory` defined in the Opencast configuration.

 ![application setup](/img/application_details.png)

-Now you need to add an addtion module to your application.
+Now you need to add an addition module to your application.
 Open the "Modules" tab, choose "Edit" and "+ Add Module ..."

 ![module section](/img/application_modules.png)